missteek/cpts-quick-references/module/File Inclusions.md

 ![LFI-skills-assess-identified](/images/LFI-skills-assess-identified.png)

 >By Assessing the admin page discovered in the PHP source code comment, and using the `log` parameter to read files.
->Log Poisoning technique to gain remote code execution and find a flag in the / root directory of the file system.
+>[LFI + Log Poisoning technique = RCE](https://academy.hackthebox.com/module/23/section/252) to gain remote code execution and find a flag in the / root directory of the file system.

 ### Log Poison